- Search The Registry

 *Willie Best was born on this date in 1916. sometimes known as Sleep n' Eat, he was a Black television and film actor.

 As a supporting actor, Best, like many Black actors of his era, was regularly cast in domestic worker or service-oriented roles (though a few times he played the role echoing his previous occupation as a private chauffeur).
-He was often seen making a brief comic turn as a hotel, airline or train porter, as well as an elevator operator, custodian, butler, valet, waiter, deliveryman, and at least once as a launch pilot (in the 1939 movie Mr. Moto in Danger Island).
+He was often seen making a brief comic turn as a hotel, airline, or train porter, an elevator operator, custodian, butler, valet, waiter, deliveryman, and at least once as a launch pilot (in the 1939 movie Mr. Moto in Danger Island).